Mathieu7483/Portfolio/documentation.md

 ### 6.1 Tooling

 The standard migration tool **Alembic** (for SQLAlchemy) is used to manage database schema changes.
-This ensures that the application can evolve without losing critical data.

 ### 6.2 Workflow

-1. Update the ORM Models (e.g., add a column).
+1. Update the ORM Models.
 2. Use **Alembic** to **autogenerate** an `upgrade()` and `downgrade()` script.
-3. Review the script to handle data consistency (e.g., provide default values).
+3. Review the script for data consistency.
-4. Apply the migration (`alembic upgrade head`) first on the development/testing environment.
+4. Apply the migration (`alembic upgrade head`) on development/testing environments before deployment.

 ### 6.3 Initial Data Seeding

-Initial application data is managed separately:

   * **Core Data (Users):** Populated via initial ORM script after schema creation.
   * **Knowledge Base Data (NLP):** Stored in static, version-controlled files (`.csv`, `.json`) and loaded into memory by the `NLUProcessor` at runtime.